-The red variety (also Pully B-28) is a new breed between Gamay x Reichensteiner, The crossing took place in 1970 in Switzerland by André Jaquinet at the Swiss Federal Research Institute Changins at Nyon (Vaud, Switzerland).
-She was first called Gastar and then Granoir, before she got the final name.
-Of the variety protection was granted in 1990.
-The new parents are also from the same parents Gamaret and Mara emerged.
-The early ripening vine is resistant to Botrytis, It produces colorful, fruity red wines with blackberry flavor.
+The red grape variety (also Pully B-28) is a new breed between Gamay x Reichensteiner, The crossing took place in Switzerland in 1970 by André Jaquinet at the Swiss Federal Research Institute Changins near Nyon (Vaud, Switzerland).
+It was first called Gastar and then Granoir before it was given the final name.
+The variety protection was granted in 1990.
+The new breeds are from the same parents Gamaret and Mara emerged.
+The early ripening vine is resistant to Botrytis, It produces colorful, fruity red wines with a blackberry aroma.
 The variety is in the Switzerland in the cantons Geneva.
 Vaud and Wallis grown on 203 hectares.
 There are also small stocks in Germany.
 Savoy - France (0.5 ha) and Apulia - Italy (13 ha).
-In 2010, a total of 216 hectares of vineyards were reported (Kym Anderson ).
+In 2010 a total of 216 hectares of vineyards were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012